nilanjanchatterjee/move_summary/README.md

 ## Documentation

-The output consists of two artefacts, (i) a .csv file with the basic summary statistics (e.g. minimum, maximum, mean and median) of fix intervals and number of relocations for each individual; (ii) a .pdf file with the figure with the time radio-collar was active on each individual.
+The output consists of two artefacts, (i) a .csv file with the basic summary statistics (e.g. minimum, maximum, mean, median and sd) of fix intervals and number of relocations for each individual; (ii) a .pdf file with the figure with the time radio-collar was active on each individual.

 ## Input data